Fxlando/volume-bot/README.md

 # 2. In Telegram:
 /add_token EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v
-/create_wallets 10
 /wallet_manager
-# Use interactive buttons to manage wallets
+# Use interactive buttons to create and manage wallets
 /fund_all
 # Send SOL to all wallet addresses
 /balance